Camping at Weiser State Forest

 Equine campsites do not offer water or restrooms on site, however, there is a nearby restroom at the Minnich Hit Picnic Area.

 Manure must be hauled off of state forest land.
 Day use parking is not permitted at these camp sites.
-Visitors are required to obtain a free Weiser State Forest Motorized and Equine Camping Permit (PDF) to camp at these locations.
+See the

 River Island Camping